Integrating Physician Practices into a Hospital-Based Risk Management Program

-These techniques can assist you in establishing the framework for a successful physician practice risk management program within a hospital-based system.
+These tips can assist you in establishing the framework for a successful physician practice risk management program within a hospital-based system:

-Your patient safety risk manager can help you implement strategies tailored to your needs.
-Contact us at (800) 421-2368, extension 1243, or firstname.lastname@example.org.
+Your patient safety risk manager from The Doctors Company can help you implement strategies tailored to your needs.
+Contact us at 800.421.2368 or firstname.lastname@example.org.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.